 There are some very simple ways we can get involved and play our part.

 Remember, it doesn’t take one person being perfect to make progress on these issues – but hundreds of millions doing it imperfectly.
 So even though we’d definitely give you a gold star for using absolutely no single-use plastic through the month, we also recognise it can be difficult!

-It’s no secret any more – Plastic pollution is a massive harm to the planet.
+It’s no secret anymore – Plastic pollution is causing massive harm to the planet.
 They harm everything from the air to humans!
 And whether we can visibly see the dangers or not, it’s simply impossible to deny that they’re there.
 At this point, humans have done decades of research into this – but in perspective, most of the world only began acting on our information recently.

 For the animals, it often means that they end up choking to death – land and sea animals alike.
 Birds, cats, and last but not least, marine life.
 It’s common to see seals and penguins with those old, plastic 6-pack ring holders for beer that still haven’t broken down decades later.

 Animals are also consuming microplastics in their water.
 Marine life would suffer the most from this, but now even land animals are drinking water that’s been contaminated with microplastics.
 Research has shown that there may be a variety of consequences for animals, such as blocked digestive tracts and infertility.

 They may also end up with serious risks from the runoff from manufacturing that often ends up in oceans.
 It releases dioxins, phthalates, vinyl chloride, ethylene dichloride, lead, cadmium and other toxic chemicals during production.
 This can end up in the waters that our poor animal friends are living in!